awps/demonstrator/readme.md

 ## Features:

-- [x] The possibility to manage an unlimited number of themes directly from an admin page.
+* The possibility to manage an unlimited number of themes directly from an admin page.
-- [x] The possibility to add an unlimited number of styles to each theme.
+* The possibility to add an unlimited number of styles to each theme.
-- [x] Setup your own logo.
+* Setup your own logo.
-- [x] Setup your own URL that will wrap the logo in a link.
+* Setup your own URL that will wrap the logo in a link.
-- [x] Display the themes and styles in a grid from 1 to 4 columns.
+* Display the themes and styles in a grid from 1 to 4 columns.
-- [x] Setup the usernames for Envato and CreativeMarket referal program.
+* Setup the usernames for Envato and CreativeMarket referal program.
-- [x] Short "purchase URL".
+* Short "purchase URL".
 The real purchase URL will be hidden in a local URL, so nobody will be able to access the purchase page without your referal ID.
-- [x] The frame is not closed, but instead is collapsed on top.
+* The frame is not closed, but instead is collapsed on top.
 This actually is a bonus because the visitors never lose the purchase URL and the acces to other themes/styles.
-- [x] Use the homepage and ignore the full site content, or setup a custom endpoint name.
+* Use the homepage and ignore the full site content, or setup a custom endpoint name.

+## Completed TODOs:
 - [x] Make themes and styles sortable( in admin panel ).
+- [x] Display the price and description.
+- [x] Make a theme unlisted.
+This is usefull when you have to show the demo, but you don;t have the purchase URL yet.
+Example: You submitted for review and the theme should be visible only to reviewer, but not to other users.
+This will be possible only by using a direct link.

 ## TODO: